IgniteUI/igniteui-documentation/topics/02_Controls/igPieChart/~igPieChart.md

 - [Accessibility Compliance (igPieChart)](igPieChart-Accessibility.html): This topic explains the accessibility features of the `igPieChart` and provides advice how to achieve accessibility compliance for pages containing charts.

-- [jQuery and Ignite UI for MVC API Reference Links (igPieChart)](igPieChart-API-Links.html): This topic provides links to the API documentation for jQuery and Ignite UI for MVC class for `igPieChart`.
+- [jQuery and %%ProductNameMVC%% API Reference Links (igPieChart)](igPieChart-API-Links.html): This topic provides links to the API documentation for jQuery and %%ProductNameMVC%% class for `igPieChart`.

 ##Related Content